Can Mexico's supercar compete with the best?

 An international pedigree

 Though the spirit is Mexican, the Vuhl is incredibly multicultural.
-The tub holding everything together is Mexican, but around 50 per cent of the components are British.
+The tub holding everything together is Mexican, but around 50 percent of the components are British.
 The engine, meanwhile, is American and various body panels come from Canada.

 Not only that, it was designed with the help of Esiste, an Italian design firm that counts Lamborghini, Maserati, Zagato, Superlegerra and Ducati among its clients.
 (Iker even went as far as living in Italy for six months during the Vuhl 05's design phases.)